Cloud-SPAN/nerc-metagenomics02-command-line/_episodes/03-redirection.md

 The prompt should sit there a little bit, and then it should look like nothing happened.
 But type `ls`.
 You should see a new file called `bad_reads.txt`.

 We can check the number of lines in our new file using a command called `wc`. `wc` stands for **word count**.
 This command counts the number of words, lines, and characters in a file.
-The FASTQ file may change over time, so given the potential for updates, make sure your file matches your instructor's output.
+The FASTQ file may change over time, so given the potential for updates, make sure the output of your `wc` command below matches your instructor's output.

 As of February 2023, wc gives the following output:
 ~~~